rowanmanning/rowanmanning.com/projects/_posts/2013-03-25-cssdb-project.md

 ---

 <p class="cramp">
     CSSDB is a curated collection of great CSS, Sass, LESS and Stylus libraries.
-This site aims to aid developers in selecting a CSS framework for their site builds. <a href="http://cssdb.co/">Visit CSSDB</a> or <a href="http://github.com/rowanmanning/cssdb">view the project on GitHub</a>.
+This site aims to aid developers in selecting a CSS framework for their site builds. <a href="{{ page.projectUrl }}">Visit CSSDB</a> or <a href="https://github.com/rowanmanning/cssdb">view the project on GitHub</a>.
 </p>